abpanic/Mastering-JavaScript/README.md

 ## Introduction

-**Congratulations** on deciding to participate in Masterings of JavaScript programming challenge.
+**Congratulations** on deciding to participate in Mastering JavaScript programming challenge.
 In this challenge you will learn everything you need to be a JavaScript programmer, and in general, the whole concept of programming.
-In the end of the challenge you will get a 30LessonsOfJavaScript programming challenge completion certificate.
+In the end of the challenge you will get a Mastering JavaScript programming challenge completion certificate.
 In case you need help or if you would like to help others you may join the [telegram group](https://t.me/ThirtyLessonsOfJavaScript).

-**A 30LessonsOfJavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
+**A Mastering JavaScript** challenge is a guide for both beginners and advanced JavaScript developers.
 Welcome to JavaScript.
 JavaScript is the language of the web.
 I enjoy using and teaching JavaScript and I hope you will do so too.

 In this step by step JavaScript challenge, you will learn JavaScript, the most popular programming language in the history of mankind.
 JavaScript is used **_to add interactivity to websites, to develop mobile apps, desktop applications, games_** and nowaLessons JavaScript can be used for **_machine learning_** and **_AI_**.